About the commission

 Despite this, services are still largely based on an outdated model of care founded on single episodes of treatment in hospitals, with social care provided under a separate system.
 With the NHS and social care facing unprecedented challenges, it is time to ask whether the post-war settlement, which established separate systems for health and social care, remains fit for purpose.

-Why have we established this Commission?
+Why did we establish this commission?

-It will also ask:
+It also asked:

-- does the boundary between health and social care need to be redrawn?
-If so where and how?
+- Does the boundary between health and social care need to be redrawn?
+If so, where and how?
 What other ways of defining health and social care needs could be more relevant?

 - Should the entitlements and criteria used to decide who can access care be aligned?
 If so, who should be entitled to what and on what grounds?

 - Should health and social care funding be brought together?
 If so, at what level (ie, local or national) and in what ways?
 What is the balance between the individual and the state in funding services?